DosWorld/xdp/readme.txt

 IV.
 COMPILER

-The compiler builds a DOS .com executable file according to the small memory model.
+The compiler builds a DOS .exe executable file according to the small memory model.
 The program has the segments of code (pointed by CS), data (pointed by DS) and stack (pointed by SS):